 The technician will place 10 flat, sticky patches called electrodes on your chest.
 These are attached to an ECG monitor that follows the electrical activity of your heart during the test.

-While you exercise, the activity of your heart is measured with an electrocardiogram (ECG), and your blood pressure readings are taken.
+While you exercise, the activity of your heart is measured with an electrocardiogram (ECG).
+Your blood pressure readings are also taken.

 The test continues until: